JackOJay04/JackOJay04/README.md

 - 👋 Hi, I’m @JackOJay04
 - 👀 I’m interested in soccer
-- 🌱 I’m currently in a soccer match
+- 🌱 I’m currently in middle school
-- 💞️ I’m looking to collaborate on my soccer
+- 💞️ I’m looking to collaborate on my creativity
-- 📫 How to reach me at a soccer match
+- 📫 How to reach me: IDK
-- 😄 Pronouns: soccer match
+- 😄 Pronouns: him/he/undisputed leader
-- ⚡ Fun fact: I am playing a soccer match right now.
+- ⚡ Fun fact: I am turning _ this year

 <!---
 JackOJay04/JackOJay04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.